The Conscious Mind: Arguments against reductionism

 The conclusion of all these arguments is the same: consciousness is irreducible to physical facts alone.

 Against materialism

-The only things that are irreducible to lower level facts are fundamental laws of nature (e.g., space and time).
+The only things that are irreducible to lower-level facts are fundamental laws of nature (e.g., space and time).
 Since consciousness is irreducible, Chalmers believes that it, too, is fundamental.

 Chalmers accepts that people may be reluctant to accept this conclusion, but notes that people were initially reluctant to accept the fundamental nature of electromagnetism as well.
-He also accepts that his conclusion sound jarring, but notes that the brute nature of consciousness poses no more a mystery than the brute nature of electromagnetism, gravity, or any other fundamental law.
+He also accepts that his conclusion sounds jarring, but notes that the brute nature of consciousness poses no more of a mystery than the brute nature of electromagnetism, gravity, or any other fundamental law.

 Constraints

 So, just as scientists of the past have sought fundamental laws of gravity and electromagnetism, so too should scientists of the present seek fundamental laws of consciousness.
 So, after providing the disclaimer that he is "most likely to be entirely wrong", Chalmers puts forward possible ways in which the search for a theory may be constrained: